kyledinh/zio-blogapp/README.md

-# ZIO Blog App: An sample application written with ZIO 2, Scala 3 and ScalaJS.
+# ZIO Blog App
+> A sample full-stack application written with ZIO 2, Scala 3 and ScalaJS/Laminar.

-> This is repo is taking the zio/zio-petclinic project and building it with Scala 3.1.3
+This project is used to explore the development experience of using Scala 3 for the full stack and deploying to Kubernetes.

 - Original repo: https://github.com/zio/zio-petclinic (Scala 2)
 - Original video: https://www.youtube.com/watch?v=3lopiYfWmdQ (Awesome!)